 As of December 31, 2016, the Company measured its aircraft held for sale at fair value, less cost to sell, and loans held for sale at fair value.
 See Note 7 for the carrying values of these assets.
 These non-recurring fair value measurements are categorized as Level III for the aircraft and Level II for the loans held for sale.
-The fair value for the aircraft was determined using recent market sales for comparable aircraft and bids received, and the Company assesses whether recent bids are supportive of transactions seen in recent sales for similar aircraft.
+The fair value for the aircraft was determined using recent market sales for comparable aircraft and bids received, and the Company assessed whether recent bids were supportive of transactions seen in recent sales for similar aircraft.
 The fair value for the loans held for sale was determined using independent pricing services.
+During the nine months ended September 30, 2017, the Company sold its aircraft and loans held for sale.